KarsaazSolutions786/eindr/WAKE_WORD_SETUP.md

    - Ensure `gru.tflite` is in `assets/models/`
    - Check model format and file size
    - Verify model is compatible with TensorFlow Lite
+   - If you see errors about custom operations, run `python scripts/fix_tflite_model.py` to generate `gru_fixed.tflite` and update `HomeScreenMiddleSection.tsx`

 2. **"Permission denied"**